 *these games can also be used effectively during face-to-face training

-Control Panel is an interactive team game that introduces and demonstrates the impact of contextual factors on human performance.
+- Control Panel is an interactive Human Factors game that introduces and demonstrates the impact of contextual factors such as design, workload and distraction on human performance.

-of training participants found our games more enjoyable than traditional training (n=76)
+of training participants found our games more enjoyable than traditional training (n=128)

 Our ‘face to face’ only team games

 - Fill It Up is a team game that introduces delegates to bowtie analysis and the importance of maintaining barriers.

 - This game develops knowledge and skills linked with Situational Awareness.